working-group-two/engineering-blog/pages/index.md

 We are about combining the reach of mobile operators with the innovation capacity of an internet player.

-We do this in three steps:
+We do this in four steps:
-1. We rebuild the mobile core network the "internet way"
+1. We rebuild telco "internet way"
-2. We make our software work consistently across radio networks enabling developers to build and integrate once
+2. We make our software work across radio networks
-3. We are opening up the core network functionality for developers to build products not previously possible or practical
+3. We open up network functionality previously hidden from view
+4. We create the basis for an product eco-system

+As a partner or developer you should build or integrate a product once, and it will work for multiple customers in multiple geographies.

 Our success is measured by that end-users find their mobile subscription much more useful.